carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Reference.rst

 are completely customizable - in fact, LLVMC knows nothing about the specifics of transformation (even the command-line options are mostly not hard-coded) and regards the transformation structure as an abstract graph.
-This makes it possible to adapt LLVMC for other purposes - for example, as a build tool for game resources.
+The structure of this graph is completely determined by plugins, which can be either statically or dynamically linked.
+This makes it possible to easily adapt LLVMC for other purposes - for example, as a build tool for game resources.

 Because LLVMC employs TableGen [1]_ as its configuration language, you need to be familiar with it to customize LLVMC.